teuzowebdeveloper9/teste-tecnico-react-native/README.md

 ## Technical Decisions Summary

-- **Frontend Framework:** React Native with NativeWind for styling, chosen for rapid mobile UI development with Tailwind CSS utility classes.
+-**Frontend Framework:** React Native with NativeWind for styling, chosen for rapid mobile UI development with Tailwind CSS utility classes.

 - **Backend Framework:** NestJS, selected for its modular architecture and TypeScript support, enabling scalable and maintainable server-side code.
 - **Database:** PostgreSQL, a reliable and powerful relational database, managed via Prisma ORM for type-safe database access and migrations.
 - **Authentication:** JWT tokens for secure stateless authentication, with a strong 500-character secret hash for token signing.